OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 ![Streams](assets/streams.png)

-Streams implement the [HTTP SSE (Server-sent events)](https://en.wikipedia.org/wiki/Server-sent_events) protocol and give applications to consume a real time pure STIX 2.1 stream.
+Streams implement the [HTTP SSE (Server-sent events)](https://en.wikipedia.org/wiki/Server-sent_events) protocol and give applications the possibility to consume a real time pure STIX 2.1 stream.
 Stream connectors in the [OpenCTI Ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76) are using live streams to consume data and *do* something such as create / update / delete information in SIEMs, XDRs, etc.

 ### Authentication